Maximize your exercise performance without the caffeine crash or jittery brain-drain.

 - SR CarnoSyn® Beta-Alanine, 1600 mg

-Because creatine must accumulate in muscle tissue to reach peak effect, only taking creatine during workout days may pose a problem.
+Because creatine must accumulate in muscle tissue to reach peak effect, only taking it during workout days may pose a problem.
 Not to mention that taking too much creatine and beta-alanine all at once to compensate for not supplementing on off days runs the risks of:

 - Gastric distress